arcalab/CyPhyComp2324/README.md

 # Contacts

-The day and time for _appointments_ is Wednesday afternoon.
+The day and time for appointments is Wednesday afternoon.
 Please email me the day before if you wish to meet.
-If you prefer you can also send an email with your questions to [Renato Neves](mailto:nevrenato@di.uminho.pt), or we can have an online meeting.
+If you prefer you can also send an email with your questions to [me](mailto:nevrenato@di.uminho.pt), or we can have an online meeting.

 # Bibliography